Hive raises $85M for AI-based APIs to help moderate content, identify objects and more – TechCrunch

 Most of the language learning in the system right now is based around English and several other popular global languages such as Spanish and French.
 Some of the funding will be used to help expand its reach and global coverage, including into a wider set of tongues.
 This is also leading to a wider set of use cases for the data and technology that Hive has built.

 One of these, Guo said, includes a new approach to advertising that is based around serving ads associated with something you may have just read or seen on the screen.
-Very GDPR friendly because it involves absolutely no involvement of data based you or your online browsing activities (anonymised or not), this is picking up traction with brands who initially may have come to Hive to help protect their IP or reputation management, and are now considering how they can use the tool to spread the word about themselves in more effective ways.
+Very GDPR-friendly because it involves absolutely no involvement of data based on you or your online browsing activities (anonymised or not), this is picking up traction with brands that initially may have come to Hive to help protect their IP or reputation management, and are now considering how they can use the tool to spread the word about themselves in more effective ways.

-The possibilities for how Hive’s AI can be used in the future, is part of what attracted the investment today.
+The possibilities for how Hive’s AI can be used in the future is part of what attracted the investment today.
 The focus on how it has been built in the cloud underscores that extensibility.

 “Cloud computing has seen tremendous adoption in recent years, but only a small fraction of companies currently leverage cloud-based machine learning solutions,” said Charlie Friedland, principal at Glynn Capital, in a statement.
 “We believe cloud-hosted machine learning models will represent one of the most significant components of cloud growth in the years to come, and Hive is well-positioned as an early leader in the space.”